 Prior to joining the GSM, Daria was involved in outreach at American River College for their High School Articulation program.
 She has a background in counseling, education (including a teaching credential from UC Davis) and project management.

-Abigail joined the UC Davis Graduate School of Management as an Assistant Director of Admissions working for all three programs in February of 2011.
-She is now the lead Assistant Director for our Sacramento Part-time program and enjoys working with prospective student as they explore this exciting opportunity.
-Abigail has a Master’s Degree in Art History and has previously worked in Graduate Admissions for an art school in San Francisco.
+Abigail Carroll joined the UC Davis Graduate School of Management as an assistant director of admissions, working for the three MBA programs in February of 2011.
+She is now associate director of admissions for our Sacramento part-time program and enjoys working with prospective students as they explore this exciting opportunity.
+Abigail has a master’s degree in art history and previously worked in graduate admissions for an art school in San Francisco.